arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

-The stalemate in America’s House of Representatives continued as <strong>Kevin McCarthy </strong>lost a [fifth ballot](https://te.arielherself.xyz/united-states/2023/01/04/republicans-struggle-to-elect-a-speaker-of-the-house) to become Speaker.
+The stalemate in America’s House of Representatives continued as <strong>Kevin McCarthy </strong>[lost a sixth ballot](https://te.arielherself.xyz/leaders/2023/01/04/what-the-kevin-mccarthy-saga-means-for-americas-congress) to become Speaker.
 Twenty rebel Republicans supported Byron Donalds, a second-term congressman.
 To win, any Republican contender can afford to lose just four Republican votes.
 Voting will continue until a Speaker is chosen.
 Earlier<strong> Donald Trump </strong>endorsed Mr McCarthy.

 <strong>EU</strong> regulators judged that <strong>Meta</strong> broke European law by in effect compelling users of its social-media platforms such as Facebook and Instagram to accept personalised advertisements.
 The ruling includes a fine of €390m ($414m), but could prove far more costly for the American tech giant if it forces changes to its advertising model.
 The judgment is one of the most significant since the EU introduced new [data-privacy laws](https://te.arielherself.xyz/business/2018/04/05/europes-tough-new-data-protection-law) in 2018.